 Remember, you can file a wrongful death lawsuit if your loved one is killed by a driver’s recklessness.
 Compensation from a lawsuit can be used to pay for burial costs and medical bills associated with the death of your loved one.

-If you have been injured or have had a loved one killed in a bicycle accident, let the experienced attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot handle your case.
+If you have been injured or have had a loved one killed in a bicycle accident, let the experienced attorneys at Koonz, McKenney, Johnson & DePaolis handle your case.

 Our attorneys help victims in Fairfax County, Prince William County, Loudoun County and Arlington County.